Audit Responses and Corrective Audit Plans

 Questions to Ask Yourself Before Submitting Your CAP:

-After you have completed your CAP (or response letter to be considered your CAP), take a step back and ask yourself if you can answer yes to each of these questions before you send it to us:
+After you have completed your CAP (or combined response and CAP letter), take a step back and ask yourself if you can answer yes to each of these questions before you send it to us:

-- Does the plan have governing board approval?
+- Does the CAP have governing board approval?

 - Did the audit committee review the CAP (if applicable)?